 by Eric Seulliet

 Track: Innovation Paper

 Abstract.
 It is difficult to mobilize co-creating users over time: lack of motivation to contribute, difficulty in capitalizing on contributions.
 The outcomes of traditional co-creation processes are therefore often limited in scope.
 The use of blockchain is one way to overcome these limitations and scale up.
 By allowing contributors to be recognized or even remunerated, the blockchain produces a “nudge” effect thanks to the climate of trust it creates.
 Thanks to the traceability and capitalization of contributions, the blockchain also makes it possible to make the most of them by promoting their recombinations.
 Finally, the blockchain allows new approaches to intellectual property to be unleashed and new types of organizations (DAO) based on sharing to emerge.

-Cross-cultural and Inter-individual Differences in Living Lab Research
+Cross-cultural Differences in Living Lab Research

 by Nele A.J.
 De Witte, Ingrid Adriaensen, Leen Broeckx, Vicky Van Der Auwera and Tom Van Daele

 Track: Full Research